-The joint EMEP (1)/EEA Air Pollutant Emission Inventory Guidebook (the 'Guidebook'), following the 'Guidelines for Reporting Emissions and Projections Data' under the United Nations Economic Commission for Europe (UNECE) Convention on Long-range Transboundary Air Pollution (LRTAP) (2), provides concise guidance on how to compile an atmospheric emissions inventory.
-The Guidebook has been prepared by the Convention's Task Force on Emission Inventories and Projections (TFEIP), with detailed work by the Task Force's expert panels and the European Environment Agency (EEA) (3).
-The Guidebook is published by the EEA and the present edition replaces all earlier versions.
-This updated version of the Guidebook is compatible with, and complementary to, the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (hereafter the IPCC Guidelines).
+The joint EMEP/EEA air pollutant emission inventory guidebook (1), the 'Guidebook', supports the 'Guidelines for Reporting Emissions and Projections Data' under the United Nations Economic Commission for Europe (UNECE) Convention on Long-range Transboundary Air Pollution (LRTAP Convention) (2).
+It provides concise guidance on how to compile an air pollutant emissions inventory.
+The Guidebook is prepared by the Convention's Task Force on Emission Inventories and Projections (TFEIP), with detailed work facilitated by the Task Force's expert panels and the European Environment Agency (EEA) (3).
+The Guidebook is published by the EEA and this 2019 edition replaces all earlier versions.
+This updated version of the Guidebook is compatible with, and complementary to, the 2019 refinement to the 2006 Intergovernmental Panel on Climate Change (IPCC) Guidelines for National Greenhouse Gas Inventories (4) (hereafter the 'IPCC Guidelines').

-The present version has been updated but reproduces information from earlier editions to the extent that this continues to be relevant.
-More specifically, the 2016 version of the Guidebook presents a number of important improvements and updates, including in the following areas:
+The present version of the Guidebook has been updated but also reproduces relevant information from earlier editions.
+More specifically, it presents a number of important improvements and updates, including in the following areas: